Göttweig Abbey in the Wachau

 You need this for a hike in the vicinity of Göttweig Abbey

-- Pack your backpack with ours Packing list hiking.
+- Pack your backpack with our packing list for hikers.
 Then you are guaranteed to have everything you need on the go.

-- Comfortable walking shoes for wide feetwhere you can walk well even on rough paths
+- Comfortable You need walking shoes for wide feetwhere you can walk well even on rough paths

 - A backpack is definitely practical for everything you need on the go.

 - The region offers beautiful photo opportunities.
-Therefore you should have yours Camera .
+Therefore you should bring your camera .